When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Fair Use Conditions

 \end{definition} These conditions are collective in that performance is measured over individuals in a group.
 Here, condition \eqref{Def::Rationality} ensures \emph{rationality} for group $\gb$ -- i.e., that a majority of group $\gb$ prefers a personalized model $\plf{\gb}$ to a generic model $\clf{}$.
 Condition \eqref{Def::Envyfreeness} ensures \emph{envy-freeness} for group $\gb$ -- i.e., that majority of group $\gb$ prefers their personalized predictions to the personalized predictions for any other group.
 These conditions reflect minimal expectations of groups from a personalized model.

-These conditions can be adapted to supervised prediction tasks by choosing a suitable risk metric.
-Since fair use conditions reflect the expected gains from personalization, a suitable metric should be an exact measure of model performance rather than a surrogate measure optimized during training (otherwise violations can occur as discussed in \cref{Sec::FailureModes}.
+These conditions can be adapted to different supervised learning tasks by choosing a suitable risk metric.
+Since fair use conditions reflect the expected gains from personalization, a ``suitable" metric should represent an exact measure of model performance rather than a surrogate measure optimized for training.
 In classification tasks where we want accurate predictions, this would be the error rate.
 In tasks where we want reliable risk estimates, it would be the expected calibration error~\citep{naeini2015obtaining}.